Peddlers, solicitors and transient merchants are defined as any person who:

 - Must obtain a city-issued license before selling in the community.
 It may take up to 10 days before a license is granted based on background check (fee applies; see Fee Schedule).

-- Fill out all three forms:
+- Fill out the application below:

 - Must register in person at City Hall and show a government-issued license.